quicwg/base-drafts/draft-thomson-quic-invariants.md

 A connection ID is an opaque 64-bit field.

-The primary function of a connection ID is to ensure that changes in addressing at lower protocols layers (UDP, IP, and below) don't cause a QUIC connection to be lost.
+The primary function of a connection ID is to ensure that changes in addressing at lower protocol layers (UDP, IP, and below) don't cause packets for a QUIC connection to be delivered to the wrong endpoint.
 The connection ID is used by endpoints and the intermediaries that support them to ensure that each QUIC packet can be delivered to the correct instance of an endpoint.
 At the endpoint, the connection ID is used to identify which QUIC connection the packet is intended for.

 The connection ID is chosen by endpoints using version-specific methods.